Lena Waithe & Melina Matsoukas On Queen & Slim, Their Love Story For Black America

 Advertisement

 Melina Matsoukas: That was one of the things that attracted me to the story.
-I realized that I hadn’t seen see a Black love story in so long and not really had I ever seen it between two dark-skinned actors.
-I remember going to [film] school and them saying, “Don’t cast a Black actress because it won’t be profitable.”
+I realised that I hadn’t seen see a black love story in so long and not really had I ever seen it between two dark-skinned actors.
+I remember going to [film] school and them saying, “Don’t cast a black actress because it won’t be profitable.”
 I was like, “I’m going to defy that.”
-It was important for me to promote Black unity and promoting Black queens and kings being together and lifting each other up.
+It was important for me to promote black unity and promoting black queens and kings being together and lifting each other up.
 I don’t see that represented on screen and I don’t see that represented in life.
-How do we bring the Black family back together when so many factors ripped us apart?
+How do we bring the black family back together when so many factors ripped us apart?
 That’s obviously a product of slavery and our oppression, and so I wanted to go against that.

 Advertisement